Cataract Treatment

 Jump to:

-After you’ve consulted with your ophthalmologist about cataract surgery, you will need to make several important decisions about treatment.
+After you’ve consulted with your doctor about cataract surgery, you will need to make several important decisions about treatment.

 Having an understanding about the procedure, as well as the types of lens replacement options available, will help you make an informed decision.
 Depending on any type of common eye conditions you may have, there are different lenses available to address these issues.